 I had arrived just in time for the morning meeting and everyone gathered in a circle under a large meditation hall.
 They looked around at me, smiling and warmly acknowledging the newcomer.

 Fuck.
-Now I’m stuck in a weird-cult farm.
-He then started talking about residents and how their counselling went, and mentioned something about an AA meeting after Tai Chi with Kun Ma.
+Was this a cult?
+I wondered.
+The monk then started talking about residents and how their counselling went, and mentioned something about an AA meeting after Tai Chi with Kun Ma.
 I couldn’t have been more confused if I witnessed a duck having a conversation with my granddad.

-Turns out I had arrived to volunteer at an organic farm; however, little did I know it was an organic farm/drug and alcohol rehab retreat.
-Great.
-I was sharing rooms with crack addicts.
+Turns out I had arrived to volunteer at an organic farm; however, little did I know it was also a drug and alcohol rehab retreat.

 I learned invaluable lessons at the retreat.
-One, not to do drugs (a lot); and two, that mindfulness is powerful for your soul, eating food from the earth that your bare hands have harvested is unbelievably rewarding and taking the time to appreciate the goodness we feed our bodies is important.
-I realised we lose connection with nature and people we share our lives with in our Western society.
+One, not to do drugs (a lot); and two, that mindfulness is powerful for your soul.
+I also learned that eating food from the earth that your bare hands have harvested is unbelievably rewarding and taking the time to appreciate the goodness we feed our bodies is important.
+I realised we lose connection with nature and people we share our lives with in our Western societies.
 We push away and isolate those who need our help the most.

-I buy food from Woolies and don’t think twice on where it’s come from or who put in the hard work growing it.
-We hear a story of an alcoholic or drug addict and shun them instead of reaching out a hand.
+I buy food from Woolies and don’t think twice about where it’s come from or who put in the hard work growing it.
+We hear a story of an alcoholic, or a drug addict, and we shun them instead of reaching out a hand.

 Sometimes, we need adventures like this to awaken our minds to what’s important in life.
 Here’s to the hippies, to the ones who love this life for what it is and here’s to unknown experiences.
 Where everything works out and happens for a reason.

 Grace Burns is a contributor and social media dabbler for Global Hobo.
 She channels her inner Gemini and levitates around the world, teaching yoga, writing and floating on a magical carpet of pure wonder.